ClickWiki/clickwiki.github.io/wiki/chowdren-platforms.md

 ### Wii U

-Not yet documented.
+Not documented.

 * * *

 ### Nintendo 3DS

-Not yet documented.
+Not documented.

 * * *

 ### PlayStation 4

-Not yet documented.
+Not documented.

 * * *

 ### PlayStation Vita

-Not yet documented.
+Not documented.